Understand your company's position and learn more about the options available

 Contacting your landlord should be your priority as soon as you know business cash flow won’t support your lease payment.
 Maybe you’re experiencing temporary financial difficulty due to events beyond your control, but if you quickly communicate this with your landlord they may be willing to offer more time to pay.

-If your cash flow problems seem more long-term, however, the landlord still needs to be aware of the situation so they understand that you aren’t deliberately trying to avoid payment.
+If your cash flow problems are likely to be more long-term, however, the landlord still needs to be aware of the situation so they understand that you aren’t deliberately trying to avoid payment.

 Is your company insolvent?